On Board

 Prestige specializes in owner-operated cruising yachts, and the introduction of the new 420 flybridge marks a significant addition to this segment, both for the builder and the market.

 French builder Prestige is renowned for its cleverly designed, accommodating, and elegantly styled cruisers, which are tailored for owner-operation.
 Therefore, the introduction of a new 13m (42ft) flybridge model is central to Prestige's ethos.
-With the 420, Prestige aims to deliver a near-perfect blend of value and luxury, featuring amenities like a full-beam owner’s stateroom.
+With the Prestige 420, Prestige aims to deliver a near-perfect blend of value and luxury, featuring amenities like a full-beam owner’s stateroom.
 We had the opportunity to go on board during a bustling launch event to assess if the reality lives up to the promise.

 Prestige 420 Key Facts